Russian separatist forces in Ukraine

-Russian separatist forces in Ukraine, primarily the People's Militias of the Donetsk People's Republic (DPR) and the Luhansk People's Republic (LPR), were pro-Russian paramilitaries in the Donbas region of eastern Ukraine.
-They were under the overall control of the Russian Federation.
+Russian separatist forces in Ukraine, primarily the People's Militias of the Donetsk People's Republic (DPR) and the Luhansk People's Republic (LPR), were Russian and pro-Russian Ukrainian paramilitaries in the Donbas region of eastern Ukraine under the overall control of the Russian Federation.
 They were also referred to as Russian proxy forces.

 They were active during the war in Donbas (2014–2022), the first stage of the Russo-Ukrainian War.
 They then supported the Russian Armed Forces against the Ukrainian Armed Forces during the 2022 Russian invasion.
 In September 2022, Russia annexed the DPR and LPR, and began integrating the paramilitaries into its armed forces.
 They are designated as terrorist groups by the government of Ukraine.

 The separatist paramilitaries were formed during the 2014 pro-Russian unrest in Ukraine.
 The Donbas People's Militia was formed in March 2014 by Pavel Gubarev, who proclaimed himself "People's Governor" of Donetsk Oblast, while the Army of the South-East was formed in Luhansk Oblast.
 The Donbas war began in April 2014 after these groups seized Ukrainian government buildings in the Donbas, leading the Ukrainian military to launch its Anti-Terrorist Operation against them.

 During the Donbas war, Russian far-right groups were heavily involved in recruiting for the separatists, and many far-right activists joined them and formed volunteer units.
 The Russian separatists have been held responsible for war crimes, among them the shootdown of Malaysia Airlines Flight 17 and the Mariupol rocket attacks, which they have denied.
 The militias were also responsible for illegal abductions, detention, and torture of civilians of the Donbas.

 The separatist paramilitaries were supported by, and were proxies of, the Russian Armed Forces.
 Ukraine, the United States, and some analysts deemed them to be under the command of Russia's 8th Combined Arms Army.
 Although the Russian government often denied direct involvement, evidence suggested otherwise.
 The separatists admitted receiving weaponry and supplies from Russia, being trained there, and having thousands of Russian citizens in their ranks.
 By September 2015, the separatist units, at the battalion level and up, were acting under the command of Russian Army officers.
 In 2023, Russia acknowledged separatists who fought in the Donbas war as being eligible to receive Russian combat veteran status.

 Although called "militias", shortly before the 2022 Russian invasion, the separatist republics began forced conscription of men to fight for Russia.
 The Donbas conscripts have been described as the "cannon fodder" of the Russian forces; by November 2022 the casualty rate of the separatist units was almost 50%, according to official separatist sources.